teocala/DUBeat/README.md

 Before using the library, read [here][] the installation guidelines and documentation!

-In addition, don't forget to cite our arXiv preprint if you use the library for your research:
+In addition, don't forget to cite our [arXiv preprint][] if you use the library for your research:
 ```
-@misc{botta2024highorderdiscontinuousgalerkinmethods,
+@misc{botta2024highorder,
       title={High-order Discontinuous {Galerkin} Methods for the Monodomain and Bidomain Models},
       author={Federica Botta and Matteo Calafà and Pasquale C. Africa and Christian Vergara and Paola F. Antonietti},
       year={2024},